-- Gridded data from netCDF file.
+- 1. Gridded data from netCDF file.
 More detail on the netCDF file are given below.
 In an ESMF environment, the MAPL/ESMF generic I/O routines are used to read/remap the data.
 In a non-ESMF environment, the HEMCO generic reading and remapping algorithms are used.
 Those support vertical regridding, unit conversion, and more (see below). - 2.
 Scalar data directly specified in the HEMCO configuration file.
 Scalar values can be set in the HEMCO configuration file directly.
 If multiple values separated by the separator sign (/) are provided, they are interpreted as temporally changing values: 7 values = Sun, Mon, ..., Sat; 12 values = Jan, Feb, ..., Dec; 24 values = 12am, 1am, ..., 11pm (local time!).
 Mask box boundaries can also be provided directly in the HEMCO configuration file.
 The entry must have exactly four values, interpreted as lower left and upper right mask box corners (lon1/lat1/lon2/lat2). - 3.
 Country-specific data specified in a separate ASCII file.
-This file must end with the suffix '.txt' and hold the country specific values listed by country ID.
-The IDs must correspond to the IDs of a corresponding (netCDF) mask file.
-The mask file must be listed in the HEMCO configuration file.
-For example:
+This file must end with the suffix '.txt'.
+The first line must be the container name of a netCDF country mask file (e.g. COUNTRY_MASK).
+The rest of the file must contain the country-specific values listed by country name and ID.
+The IDs must correspond to the IDs of the netCDF mask file specified in the first line and must be integers.
+ID 0 is reserved for the default values that are applied to all countries with no specific values listed.
+The CountryValues are interpreted the same way as scalar values, except that they are applied to all grid boxes with the given country ID.
+Below are examples of file specifications and a country-specific data file.
+Note that in an ESMF environment you must use absolute path for the scale factors ASCII file rather than use \$ROOT, and include the country mask but not the ASCII file in ExtData.rc.